AI/ML Must Migrate to the Edge and Endpoints; Here’s Why

 The three key OT Market Segments are Consumer, Smart Factory and Infrastructure.
 OT systems in these three segments range from industrial tools and PLCs (programmable logic controllers), wearables, home automation, video surveillance, smart meters, voice assistant speakers and earbuds, consumer and industrial robotics, digital signage, automotive ECUs (engine control units), and ADAS subsystems are all increasing in complexity and intelligence.
 The use of artificial intelligence to derive value from the real-time data being created and aggregated at each endpoint is growing rapidly.
 That is the vision and the reality which make the OT industry a prime candidate for disruption and potential growth for technology suppliers.

-In terms of annual revenue, the OT market is already 2.5x larger than the IT market, and will grow collectively at a 4%CAGR.
+Notes: The OT market size is 2.5x larger than the IT market and will grow at a CAGR of 4% by 2022.

 Source: IDC, 2018.

 The inevitable introduction of more and more autonomous systems—into factories, infrastructure and homes—will drive AI/ML inferencing directly into endpoint systems.
 IDC expects that AI/ML algorithms, embedded in a wide range of OT devices, will completely redefine markets, industries and revenue streams as they reshape the way we extract value from data.
 The penetration of embedded AI/ML technology will be limited only by how quickly AI algorithms can be created and trained and how efficiently systems can deliver the massive amount of computing power needed to address the growingly complex computational requirements at the endpoint.
 This demand for additional computing power to implement AI/ML algorithms on the edge and in endpoints already drives the development of next-generation semiconductors, hardware, software, and AI algorithms that will create disruptive change across all OT markets.